ThatCoolCoder/foss-rcas/README.md

     - stall is mushy, not sharp
     - planes feel too draggy, EG in real life the T28 carries a lot more energy and is difficult to get down, this one just mushes in
 - add body drag
-- large oval: launcher is in wrong spot
 - make location altitude actually change air pressure (not very useful, but why not?)
 - move the rest of the input to siminputmanager?
 - Content manager tries to read `Mixes.toml` file and then gets annoyed because it is not a content file